Bassett88/arkosR36S/ArkOS-Emulators-and-Ports-information.md

 Rom Folder: zx81 \
 Extensions: .p .P .tzx .TZX .zip .ZIP \
 Bios: None \
-Notes: I was only able to successfully load .p and .p.zip based roms.
-I suggest using .p and .p.zip roms based on my testing. \
+Notes: I was only able to successfully load .p based roms.
+I suggest using .p roms and .zip files with .p roms in them based on my testing. \
 Many games can be started by hitting select to bring up the virtual keyboard, hit R then newline key.
 Otherwise, you'll need \
 to search online on how to load these games if you're not familiar with this system.